Services

 Wazuh

-Wazuh is an open-source SIEM that goes beyond log collection.
+Wazuh is an open-source SIEM that goes further than most tools in this category.
 It combines log monitoring, endpoint security, file integrity monitoring, vulnerability detection, and real-time security event detection into a single agent-based platform.

 How log management works in Wazuh

 An endpoint agent deployed on each monitored system collects logs locally and forwards them to the Wazuh management server for processing and analysis.
-Wazuh integrates natively with the Elastic Stack, using Elasticsearch for log storage and search.
+The agent handles log collection, integrity monitoring, and active response locally; it is not just a shipper.
+Wazuh integrates natively with the Elastic Stack, using Elasticsearch for log storage and search, and Kibana (via the Wazuh plugin) for dashboards and investigation.

 Hosting options: